-- An error in calculating the grade. - Failure of the instructor to notify students clearly and promptly of the criteria for grade determination. - Assignment of a grade based on reasons other than the announced criteria and standards. - Assignment of a grade based on factors other than student achievement, e.g. prejudice or discrimination. - Inconsistently or inequitably applied standards for evaluation of student academic performance.
+- An error in calculating the grade. - Failure of the instructor to notify students clearly and promptly of the criteria for grade determination. - Assignment of a grade based on reasons other than criteria specified in the course syllabus or any other directions distributed by the instructor. - Assignment of a grade based on factors other than student achievement, e.g. prejudice or discrimination. - Inconsistently or inequitably applied standards for evaluation of student academic performance.

-If a student believes that one or more of the above factors have been used in determining the grade, the student should contact their Faculty Advisor to process and appeal no later than 30 days after the last day of the course.
+If a student believes that one or more of the above factors have been used in determining the grade, the student should follow the process outlined below.